True Bible Facts and Biblical Stories

 -

-It is also described as being colored scarlet with a harlot who reigns over the kings of the earth riding it.
+He is described as being colored scarlet with a harlot who reigns over the kings of the earth, riding it.

 -